-We are offering the shares of common stock described in this prospectus through a number of underwriters.
+The selling stockholders are offering the shares of common stock described in this prospectus through a number of underwriters.
 J.P.
 Morgan Securities LLC, Morgan Stanley & Co.
 LLC and Keefe, Bruyette & Woods, Inc. are acting as joint book-running managers of the offering and as representatives of the underwriters.
-We have entered into an underwriting agreement with the underwriters.
-Subject to the terms and conditions of the underwriting agreement, we have agreed to sell to the underwriters, and each underwriter has severally agreed to purchase, at the initial public offering price less the underwriting discounts and commissions set forth on the cover page of this prospectus, the number of shares of common stock listed next to its name in the following table:
+We and certain of selling stockholders have entered into an underwriting agreement with the underwriters.
+Subject to the terms and conditions of the underwriting agreement, the selling stockholders have agreed to sell to the underwriters, and each underwriter has severally agreed to purchase, at the public offering price less the underwriting discounts and commissions set forth on the cover page of this prospectus, the number of shares of common stock listed next to its name in the following table:

 Name Number of Shares

 J.P.
 Morgan Securities LLC

 Morgan Stanley & Co.
 LLC

 Keefe, Bruyette & Woods, Inc.

-Citizens JMP Securities, LLC

-RBC Capital Markets, LLC

-Dowling & Partners Securities, LLC

-Siebert Williams Shank & Co., LLC

-Total 6,666,667
+Total

-The underwriters are committed to purchase all the common shares offered by us if they purchase any shares.
+The underwriters are committed to purchase all the common shares offered by the selling stockholders if they purchase any shares.
 The underwriting agreement also provides that if an underwriter defaults, the purchase commitments of non-defaulting underwriters may also be increased or the offering may be terminated.

-The underwriters propose to offer the common shares directly to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$ per share.
-Any such dealers may resell shares to certain other brokers or dealers at a discount of up to \$ per share from the initial public offering price.
-After the initial offering of the shares to the public, if all of the common shares are not sold at the initial public offering price, the underwriters may change the offering price and the other selling terms.
+The underwriters propose to offer the common shares directly to the public at the public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$ per share.
+After the initial offering, the public offering price, concession or any other term of this offering may be changed.
 Sales of any shares made outside of the United States may be made by affiliates of the underwriters.

-The underwriters have an option to buy up to 1,000,000 additional shares of common stock from us to cover sales of shares by the underwriters which exceed the number of shares specified in the table above.
+The underwriters have an option to buy up to additional shares of common stock from certain of the selling stockholders to cover sales of shares by the underwriters which exceed the number of shares specified in the table above.
 The underwriters have 30 days from the date of this prospectus to exercise this option to purchase additional shares.
 If any shares are purchased with this option to purchase additional shares, the underwriters will purchase shares in approximately the same proportion as shown in the table above.
 If any additional shares of common stock are purchased, the underwriters will offer the additional shares on the same terms as those on which the shares are being offered.

-The underwriting fee is equal to the initial public offering price per share of common stock less the amount paid by the underwriters to us per share of common stock.
-The underwriting fee is \$\text{ per share}.
+The underwriting fee is equal to the public offering price per share of common stock less the amount paid by the underwriters to the selling stockholders per share of per share.
 The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.